-Place the sweet potato, zucchini, capsicum, onion and garlic on an oven tray lined with baking paper.
+Place the sweet potato, capsicum, onion and garlic on an oven tray lined with baking paper.
 Drizzle with olive oil and season with a pinch of salt and pepper.
-Toss to coat, then spread out in a single layer.
-Roast until tender, 25-30 minutes.
+Toss to coat, then spread out in a single layer and roast until tender, 25-30 minutes.

 While the veggies are roasting, combine the plain flour and dukkah (see ingredients list) on a plate.
 Rub a drizzle of olive oil over the chicken breast, then turn to coat in the dukkah mixture.
 In a large frying pan, heat a drizzle of olive oil over a high heat.
 Add the dukkah chicken and cook until golden, 2 minutes each side.
 Transfer to a second oven tray lined with baking paper.

-In a medium bowl, combine the roasted veggies, parsley and 1/2 the fetta.
+In a medium bowl, combine the roasted veggies, baby spinach leaves, parsley and 1/2 the fetta.

-Slice the dukkah chicken.
-Divide the roast vegetable medley and chicken between plates.
-Crumble the remaining fetta over the top.
-Serve with the chargrilled capsicum relish and lemon wedges.
+Divide the dukkah chicken and the roast vegetable medley between plates.
+Crumble the remaining fetta over the roast veggies.
+Serve with the dill & parsley mayonnaise and lemon wedges.